bacaxnot/finance/docs/standards/use-case-design.md

 ## Dependency Injection

 Use cases receive their collaborators through **constructor injection** and accept business data through a **parameter object** in the execute method.

+**Collaborator naming**: Use generic names when the type provides sufficient context (single repository → `repository`).
+Use explicit names when there are multiple collaborators of the same type.

 ```typescript
 class CreateTransaction {